1838 convict-built home and gardens that became one of the Colony's leading private schools.

-In 1960, it became the birthplace of the National Trust in Tasmania, which was formed to save it, and is now also home to the Trust’s State Office.
+In 1960, it became the birthplace of the National Trust in Tasmania, which was formed to save it.

 Relax under a 180-year-old oak tree, wander through the Victorian Kitchen Garden, send the children in search of Patrick’s Pails and explore this beautiful home on a self-guided tour.

 Franklin House is also available for hire for private events such as weddings or corporate events; and there are a variety of special events throughout the year including our Christmas Carols and Cake event.
 School tours are also offered (see links below).